Abuse and Discrimination Policy

 - To report the crime to the public law enforcement agency and the DTS campus police

-- To be informed of the outcome of any disciplinary proceeding held
+- Both parties will be informed of the outcome of any disciplinary proceeding held

 - To have the option of changing your academic and living situations if so requested and if the changes are reasonably available

 - To request that the seminary implement a “no-contact” mandate with the perpetrator and to not “work it out” with the alleged perpetrator through mediation.
 Dallas Theological Seminary does not consider mediation to be appropriate in cases involving sexual violence.